-In Part B, we evaluated the safety and efficacy of edasalonexent in DMD (any confirmed mutation) and participants were randomized to take edasalonexent or placebo for a 12-week period.
-Thirty-one boys enrolled in Part B and all completed the trial.
-Parts A and B of the trial have been completed.
+In the 12-week Phase 2 of the MoveDMD trial, we evaluated the safety and efficacy of edasalonexent in DMD and participants were randomized to take edasalonexent or placebo.
+Thirty-one boys enrolled in and completed the 12-week Phase 2.
+The Phase 1 and the 12-week Phase 2 portions of the trial are complete.

+We are no longer enrolling patients in the MoveDMD trial.
+The open-label extension is ongoing.
 The requirements for participating in the MoveDMD trial were:

 The key inclusion and exclusion criteria and additional details about this clinical trial are available at https://clinicaltrials.gov/ct2/show/NCT02439216?term=cat-1004&rank=4.